COSD-PANDA/datasd/src/about.md

 ###Support increased use of data in decision making, as well as innovations in Open Data use

-We have a talented City workforce that makes data-driven decisions every day.
+We have a talented City workforce that makes data-enabled decisions every day.
 In addition, fostering and expanding interest in government data among residents and other users is crucial to realizing the benefits of an Open Data program.

 ## How did Open Data Come to San Diego?